Find Trade Colleges

 Of the 205 students majoring in transportation & materials moving at Middle Tennessee State University, 91% are male and 9% are female.

 Purdue University - Main Campus came in at #10 in this year’s edition of the Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools ranking.
-Purdue is a very large public school located in the city of West Lafayette.
+Purdue is a very large public school located in the small city of West Lafayette.

 Women make up 23% of the transportation & materials moving majors at the school.

-Indiana State University came in at #11 in this year’s edition of the Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools ranking.
-Located in the small city of Terre Haute, Indiana State is a public college with a moderately-sized student population.
+Indiana State University ranked #11 on this year’s Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools list.
+Located in the city of Terre Haute, Indiana State is a public college with a medium-sized student population.

 Women make up 13% of the transportation & materials moving majors at the school.